Public Defense Attorney

 - Work with young adults, youth, and children.

-- Work closely with, and in some instances lead, a team of investigators, mitigation specialists, and paralegals to develop and implement legal strategy and to properly assess and address client needs.
+- Work closely with, and in some instances lead, a team that includes investigators, mitigation specialists, and paralegals to develop and implement legal strategy and to properly assess and address client needs.

 - Other duties as assigned.